 Lets try to understand why Blue Nile’s claim is not true.
 First of all, it’s simply preposterous to suggest that your eye first notices one of the 4 C’s, and then moves on to the other, as if somehow the light that is bouncing off the diamond and into your eye first bounces off the cut, and then bounces off the diamond’s color.
 A diamond is an organic whole.
 What your eye perceives is a balance of many factors and characteristics, including, but most definitely not limited to, the 4 C’s.

-To get into the subject a little deeper, we need to differentiate between the different diamond shapes.
+To get into the subject a little deeper, we need to differentiate between the different shapes of diamonds.
 The different facet arrangements of the different shapes can greatly affect how much light is captured inside the diamond.
-If I had to rank the importance of diamond color on a scale of 1 to 10 (1 being the least important, and 10 being the most important) for the most common shapes, this is what I would come up with:
+If I had to rank the importance of color on a scale of 1 to 10 (1 being the least important, and 10 being the most important) for the most common shapes, this is what I would come up with:

 To see a clear example of this, have a look at Zoara’s Color Tool.
 This is a great demonstration of just how slight the variations are between the color grades between D and J on a Round Brilliant diamond.